Parque de la Paloma

-El Parque de la Paloma, also known as "Dove Park", "Pidgeon Park", or "Paloma Park", is a public urban park located in Benalmádena, in the province of Málaga, Spain.
-Known for its beautifully landscaped gardens, tranquil lake, and diverse fauna, the park is one of the most popular green spaces on the Costa del Sol, offering recreational and educational opportunities for both locals and tourists.
+El Parque de la Paloma, also known as "Dove Park", "Pigeon Park", or "Paloma Park", is a public urban park located in Benalmádena, in the province of Málaga, Spain.
+The park is known for its landscaped gardens, lake, and fauna, and is a popular attraction on the Costa del Sol.

 History

-Parque de la Paloma was established in the late-20th century as part of an initiative by the local government to create recreational spaces in Benalmádena.
-Since its creation in 1995, the park has undergone continuous landscaping and development to enhance its appeal.
-Over the decades, it has evolved into a cultural landmark that attracts thousands of visitors each year, serving as a hub for community events and leisure activities.
+Parque de la Paloma was established in the late 20th century as part of an initiative by the local government to create recreational spaces in Benalmádena.

-Layout and facilities

-The park features a variety of amenities designed for relaxation and active recreation, including:
+Facilities